joshbruce/fourth-earth-raw/public/content.md

 Your game may have any number of batteries, with the following recommendations in mind:

 1. The higher the number of batteries, the harder they are to manage and the amount of tension in the action economy is reduced.
-2. Use overflow batteries where points from one or more other batteries can be converted to a single point in another battery; cost should be greater than reward, 2 points per 1 generated.
+2. Use overflow batteries where points from one or more other batteries can be converted to a single point in another battery; cost should be greater than reward, at least 2 points per 1 generated.
 3. The health battery should not be available as an overflow.

-Consider a system where the cost is the total number of overflow batteries; physical has two overflows and health has 3.
+Consider a system where the cost is the total number of overflow batteries; physical has 2 overflows and health has 3.

-Let's spend 1 point from the physical battery to reduce the challenge level of climbing the tree; notice the character has 0 physical points available:
+Let's spend 1 point from the physical battery to reduce the challenge level of climbing the tree; notice the character has 0 physical points available to start:

 |Name     |Start |Increase |Spend (reduce challenge level) |
 |:--------|:----:|:-------:|:----:|